The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 - A Probe contains one or several groups.

 - A Group contains one or several devices.

-- A Device represents a physical or virtual component in your network which is reachable via an IP address.
+- A Device represents a physical or virtual component in your network that is reachable via an IP address.
 Several sensors are attached to one device.

 - A Sensor monitors one single aspect of a device and has at least one channel.

 - A Channel tracks one specific data stream and displays it as part of a sensor.

 The Root group is the topmost instance in PRTG.
 It contains all other objects in your setup.
 Using the inheritance mechanism, we recommend that you adjust the default settings for the Root group.
 This will make configuration easier later on, because all other objects then inherit these standard settings by default.
 Thus, you will not have to set up the same configuration for each object anew.

 On each probe, there are one or more Groups , which serve merely structural purposes.
 Use groups to arrange similar objects so that they inherit the same settings.
 To a group, you add devices.
 You can arrange your devices in different nested groups to reflect the structure of your network.

 Find below a sample configuration: A device tree with local probe, several groups, devices and their sensors.

 You can add Devices that you want to monitor to each probe or group .
 Each device in your PRTG configuration represents a real hardware or virtual device in your network.
 These can be, for example:

 - Web or file server